emmajanedrews/base-template/_posts/2018-01-19-what-to-do-with-excess-paper-in-your-home.md

 When you do get rid of important papers, though, don’t just toss them. **Make sure you shred anything that could have your personal information on it.** If you don’t own a shredder, there are many places you can have this done.
 You can even come down to my office if you need something shredded badly and don’t know where else to go.

-**The bottom line is this: get rid of unnecessary paper when you clean your home.**Most of it isn’t important to keep, is a fire hazard, and is just taking up space.
+**The bottom line is this: get rid of unnecessary paper when you clean your home.&nbsp;**Most of it isn’t important to keep, is a fire hazard, and is just taking up space.
 Paper causes a lot of clutter.
 It can really be the Achilles’ heel of a home you’re preparing to sell.

 If you have any other questions or would like more information, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.